I Am So Stoked Scrubs Is Coming Back. Here's Everything I've Found About The Series' Return

 (Image credit: NBC)

 The Scrubs cast has always been a tight-knit group; one that will make appearances together on shows like Cougar Town, lead multiple commercial campaigns, and post pics of themselves just hanging out.
-That said, it wouldn’t be all that surprising if the surviving actors (RIP, Sam Lloyd) all returned for the upcoming reboot/revival series.
-Here’s what we know so far…
+That said, it was no surprise when ABC announced that many of the surviving actors from the original run (RIP, Sam Lloyd) would be returning for the new revival.
+Here’s everyone who’s been announced for the show so far.

 JD and Elliot laying next to each on hospital bed in Scrubs